-The Company and certain of its present and former executive officers were named as defendants in two additional non-class action lawsuits filed in the United States District Court for the Northern District of Georgia on June 22, 2021 and March 25, 2022, respectively.
-Each complaint is brought on behalf of a group of purported former Mohawk stockholders and alleges that defendants defrauded the plaintiffs through false or misleading statements and thereby induced plaintiffs to purchase Company stock at artificially inflated prices.
+The Company and certain of its present and former executive officers were named as defendants in three additional non-class action lawsuits filed in the United States District Court for the Northern District of Georgia on June 22, 2021, March 25, 2022, and April 26, 2022, respectively.
+Each complaint is brought on behalf of one or more purported former Mohawk stockholders and alleges that defendants defrauded the plaintiffs through false or misleading statements and thereby induced plaintiffs to purchase Company stock at artificially inflated prices.
 The allegations are similar to those of the Securities Class Action.
 The federal law claims alleged include violations of Sections 10(b) and 18 of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by making materially false and misleading statements and that the officers are control persons under Section 20(a) of the Securities Exchange Act of 1934.
 The state law claims alleged include fraud, negligent misrepresentation, violations of the Georgia Securities Act, and violations of the Georgia Racketeering and Corrupt Organizations statute.
-Plaintiffs in the lawsuit seek compensatory and punitive damages and attorneys' fees.
+Plaintiffs in the lawsuits seek compensatory and punitive damages and attorneys' fees.
 On December 13, 2021, defendants filed motions to dismiss the June 22, 2021 complaint, which remain pending.
+On July 6, 2022, defendants filed motions to dismiss the March 25, 2022 complaint.
 The Company intends to vigorously defend against the claims.